Healthy Recipes Blog

 • About

-Home » Chicken and Poultry Recipes » Keto Fried Chicken
+Home » Chicken Recipes » Keto Fried Chicken

 Keto Fried Chicken

-Keto fried chicken served on a white plate with a checkered napkin.
+Keto fried chicken is served on top of a red checkered napkin.

 Ingredients

-• Crushed pork rinds: You can make your own or buy prepackaged "pork rind panko."
+• Crushed pork rinds: You can make your own or buy prepackaged "pork panko."
+However, making your own will give you crispier results.

 • Spices: Black pepper, garlic powder, paprika, and dried thyme.
 There's no need for salt because pork rinds are very salty.

-• Eggs: I dip the chicken pieces into them prior to coating them.
+• Eggs: I dip the chicken pieces into them prior to coating them in the crushed pork rinds.

-• Skin-on chicken parts: I tend to use thighs, drumsticks, or a mix of both.
+• Skin-on chicken parts: I like to use thighs, drumsticks, or a mix of both.

 Instructions

-Place the coated chicken pieces in a rimmed baking sheet on a greased rack.
+Place the coated chicken pieces on a greased rack placed on a rimmed baking sheet.

 2. Divide the crushed pork rinds into at least two portions.
 The more chicken pieces you dip in the coating, the soggier it becomes.
 Dividing it into two portions ensures you can dip the chicken into dry, crispy pork panko.